A Bit of Heaven

 A Bit of Heaven is a 1928 American silent drama film directed by Cliff Wheeler and starring Bryant Washburn, Lila Lee, and Otto Lederer.

-Premise
+Plot

 A young man from a wealthy background marries a dancer in a Broadway revue, to the dismay of his aunt, who had plans for him to marry a woman of his own class.
 They conspire to make it seem as if his wife has been unfaithful, and he leaves for Paris to seek a divorce.